v923z/micropython-ulab/README.md

 #define MODULE_ULAB_ENABLED (1)
 ```

 This line will inform the compiler that you want `ulab` in the resulting firmware.
-If you don't have the cross-compiler installed, your might want to do that now by executing
+If you don't have the cross-compiler installed, your might want to do that now, for instance on Linux by executing

 ```
 sudo apt-get install gcc-arm-none-eabi